zobin8/feed2shark/docs/source/configure.rst

 For the [media] section:

 - custom: the path to a media (should be supported by Mastodon) to be posted with every Mastodon post.

+For the [pleroma] section:

+- content_type: Specify content_type to set the content type of your post on Pleroma.
+It accepts ‘text/plain’ (default), ‘text/markdown’, ‘text/html’ and ‘text/bbcode'.
+This parameter is not supported on Mastodon servers, but will be safely ignored if set.
+Use proper syntax in toot parameter of [rss] section.

 Example of the list of hash tags
 ================================